ikvk/ecs_pattern/README.rst

     | Container for properties.
 Consists of components only.

     | It is forbidden to add attributes to an entity dynamically.

+    | Technically this is python dataclass with slots=True

     | Use the ecs_pattern.entity decorator to create entities: